jaxrowe/juce-qt-practice/README.md

 - Test/Audio/
 	- ConsoleNoise : Most simple audio system, least juce audio classes as possible.
 	- ConsoleNoiseClean : Improved simple audio system.
 Uses ScopedJuceInitialiser_GUI to instance the MessageManager, which also solved leaks of related objects.
 Other audio related objects (Player, Manager..) are no longer created in global scope.
+	- ConsoleNoiseCleanHeader : same as above but header/source instead of modules.
 	- ConsoleNoiseMultiThread : Failed experiment just here to show how terrible I am.

 - Tests/GUI/